 PB&J Sandwich and Sauvignon Blanc

-The refreshing green citrusy flavors contrast the creamy peanut butter, making it less rich and those same flavors highlight the berry or grape flavors of your favorite jelly.
+The refreshing green citrusy flavors of Sauvignon Blanc contrast the creamy peanut butter, making it less rich.
+Those same flavors highlight the berry or grape flavors of your favorite jelly.

 Popcorn and Chardonnay

 Pop the popcorn yourself and drizzle lightly with a good quality butter.
-You’ll notice the nuttiness of the wine by eating the corn while the warm butter is complemented by the buttery flavor of the chardonnay.
+You’ll notice the nuttiness of Chardonnay by eating the corn while the warm butter is complemented by the buttery flavor of the Chardonnay.

 Brewers Yeast Tofu and Pinot Noir